simonmackinnon/CertificationStudyNotes/AWS DevOps Professional/AWS-DEP-Notes.md

 		- Saved Configurations, then
 		- .ebextensions, executed in filename alphabetical order, then
 		- default Elastic Beanstalk values
+- .ebextensions for resources
+	- Can add CloudFormation resources into a .ebextensions template using the Resources block
+	- Can also add in Outputs, but these are outputs of the CloudFormation stack, not the EB environment
+	- Can create environment variables from CloudFormation instrinsic functions (e.g. ref a resource) in the options_settings section

 ## Determine deployment services based on deployment needs